Current Job Postings:

 - Indigenous Children’s Wellness Worker

-STATUS: Permanent Full time, 35 hours/week
+STATUS: Permanent Full Time 35 hours per week

-ACCOUNTABILITY: The Waaban Worker reports directly to the Executive Director
+ACCOUNTABILITY: Reports directly to the Executive Director

 QUALIFICATIONS: